 Online: Visit https://gracf.fcsuite.com/erp/donate/create/fund?funit_id=4057 to make a donation directly to the Free Range Food Co-op Fund at the Grand Rapids Area Community Foundation (GRACF).

-By mail: Include cash with a note indicating use for Free Range Food Co-op.
+By Mail: Include cash with a note indicating use for Free Range Food Co-op.
 Make checks payable to “GRACF”.
 On the check’s memo line, write “Free Range Food Co-op”.
 Please include your mailing information so that they can send you a receipt.
 Mail checks to: 350 NW 1st Ave, Suite E, Grand Rapids, MN 55744

-In person: Visit the Grand Rapids Area Community Foundation office at 350 NW 1st Ave, Suite E, Grand Rapids, MN 55744
+In Person: Visit the Grand Rapids Area Community Foundation office at 350 NW 1st Ave, Suite E, Grand Rapids, MN 55744

 〰️